Desonide: Breastfeeding

 It is currently unknown whether topical application of Desonide can pass into breast milk.
 Similar drugs taken orally have been seen to pass into breast milk.
 The prescribing doctor should be consulted prior to breast-feeding.

 Mechanism of action

 Desonide is a synthetic nonfluorinated corticosteroid; topical corticosteroids have anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of these properties, however, is unclear for the dermal route of administration.
 Following absorption through the skin, corticosteroids follow pharmacokinetic pathways similarly to intravenously administered corticosteroids.
 The mechanism of corticosteroids is thought to induce phospholipase A2 inhibitory proteins (lipocortins).
 Lipocortins control the biosynthesis of inflammation mediators, like prostaglandins and leukotrienes.
 Lipocortins can inhibit the common precursor of inflammation mediators, arachidonic acid.

 Interactions

 Common medications causing a minor negative drug interaction include: Insulin and Metformin.
-Common medications checked in combination, but that are not known to create a negative drug interaction, include: Aspirin, Cymbalta (duloxetine), Fish Oil, Acetaminophen, Vitamin B12, Vitamin C, Vitamin D3, and Zyrtec.
+Common medications checked in combination, but that are not known to create a negative drug interaction, include: Aspirin, Cymbalta (duloxetine), Fish Oil, Acetaminophen, Vitamin B12, Vitamin C, Vitamin D3, and Cetirizine.